nagababu-avula/ML-Deep-Learning/Torch_/Readme.md

 * Lua

 On this folder you will be able to get the Lua sample class codes and the class exercise code.

+* Torch

+On this folder you will be able to get the Torch sample class codes and the class exercise code.